Persistent Depressive Disorder (PDD)

 Medication

-In some cases, medication such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs) will also be prescribed for an individual living with depression—usually in combination with some form of therapy.
-For many people, finding a medication that works for them may take a few tries.
-Different medications have different side effects, and some simply work more effectively for some people than others.
+In some cases, medications, such as selective serotonin reuptake inhibitors (SSRIs) or serotonin-norepinephrine reuptake inhibitors (SNRIs), will also be prescribed for an individual living with depression—usually in combination with some form of therapy.
+Finding a medication that works may take a few tries.
+Different medications have different side effects, and some may work more effectively for some people than others.

-It may take six to eight weeks before you start to feel the effects of many antidepressant medications, so be sure to check in with your doctor as often as they recommend and to track your symptoms and any potential side effects as you go.
+You may not experience the effects of your antidepressant medications for six to eight weeks after you start taking them, so be sure to check in with your doctor as often as they recommend and to track your symptoms and any potential side effects as you go.
 Remember to always consult a medical professional like a doctor or psychiatrist before starting, changing, or stopping any medication.

 Options for treatment-resistant symptoms

-For some people, the commonly prescribed medical or psychotherapeutic treatments for depression don't work for them over an extended period.
+For some people, the commonly prescribed medical or psychotherapeutic treatments for depression don't work well over an extended period.
 In these cases, their depression might be labeled as "treatment-resistant."
 Someone with treatment-resistant depression might be eligible for specific clinical trials or unique treatments such as the following:

 Transcranial magnetic stimulation therapy (TMS)